Shopping on Instagram: How to Set up Instagram Shoppable Feeds

 Hope this guide helps you start selling on Instagram.

-Feel free to let us know if you have activated your Shoppable Instagram feed and what is your experience.
+Feel free to let us know if you have activated your Shoppable Instagram feed and what your experience is.

 Co-Founder of EmbedSocial and Head of Growth.
 A previous owner of a Facebook Partner Company and a digital marketing agency.
 Marketing API geek and a Call of Duty fan.